 Head out of London on the M40 motorway, branching left onto the A40 at Junction 8, alternatively if you stop at the adjacent Oxford services for provisions you can still get you access to the A40.
 Use this road to head into the Cotswolds where a lot of Downton filming took place.
 Branch off left for Witney on the B4022 and follow the brown signs for Cogges Farm Museum.
-The Cotswolds is limestone country and has similarities to Yorkshire where Downton Abbey is set.
-So this area doubles for Yorkshire as the Cotswold region is unspoilt, full of old buildings and nearer to the London studios.
+The Cotswolds is limestone country and has similarities to Yorkshire where Downton Abbey is set so this area is a perfect fit for Yorkshire as the Cotswold region is unspoilt, full of old buildings and nearer to the London studios.

 As you approach the edge of Witney there are two signs for Cogges, the first left takes you to the parking area for larger vehicles and the second left down Church Lane takes you right into the farm and should fit a camper van though spaces are limited.
 Cogges Manor Farm is a working farm museum, complete with goats, ponies and chickens, old farm machinery and a dairy, and has a lot to offer families of all ages.
 There's a play area, cafe and kitchen garden to explore.
 Some parts of the grand Manor House date back to the 15th century, but for fans of Downton Abbey the buildings should be immediately recognised as Yew Tree Farm where Timothy Drewe looks after Marigold, the illegitimate daughter of Lady Edith.
 The farm had a new tenant by the end of series six, Mr Mason and his daughter-in-law, Daisy.